jqlang/jq/docs/content/manual/manual.md

 * `.a.b` for `.a | .b`,
 * `.a.b.c` for `.a | .b | .c`, and so on.

-We call such a combination a _path expression_.
+We call such a combination a _complex path_.

-The rules for what constitutes a path expression are surprisingly complex.
+The rules for what constitutes a complex path are surprisingly complex.
 Therefore, we define it via a formal grammar in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form):